THE EARLY YEARS

 Traded my guitar for a bass, much better!
 Also was doing vocals and different styles in multiple bands.
 I bore easily, so I need to keep myself entertained.
 That’s the point sound design, synths, drum machines and programming came in.
 Always been a gear-head with an absolute fetish for pedals and stomp-boxes.

 Growing up in the ’90s meant I experienced the whole Rap Superstars wave blowing over from the USA.
 The original Straight outta Compton CD is still in my collection.
 The crossover between metal and rap with Body Count was another thing I really embraced, as metal and Hip-Hop both ended up on my cassettes.
-I clearly remember being shocked by the deaths of Eazy-E, Tupac, and Biggie.
+I clearly remember how the deaths of Eazy, Tupac, and Biggie impacted me.

-While other kids played Street Fighter or Super Mario, I was up in my room trying to recreate Hip-Hop beats in ProTracker on the Commodore Amiga 500.
+While other kids played Street Fighter or Super Mario, I was up in my room trying to recreate Hip-Hop and other electronic beats in ProTracker on the Commodore Amiga 500.
 It got better when the Amiga made room for an Atari 1040ST with Cubase.

 I kept at it for years, sometimes on the backburner, but creating Hip-Hop beats has always been a thing in and around my Studio.
 Sold beats, sample packs and collaborated on various Mixtapes with rappers from the Netherlands, Belgium and Germany.